-STRENGTHS WEAKNESSES O Very high level of access to water in the uMhlathuze municipal area.
-O No electricity sudduring Eskom

-- Well-functioning Scientific Services section to ensure that the quality of the city's water resources, portable water and wastewater systems are continually monitored in an endeavour to maintain quality and evaluate against set standards/specifications/guidelines. - Well-structured organogram to attend to range of responsibilities and needs in respect of infrastructure and service provision. - The most important aspect of the backlogs is that figures re reducing - from 42 000 in 2004 to 30 000 currently. - Level 2 Accreditation has been granted to the uMhlathuze Municipality in respect of Human Settlements. - Continual improvement of the Blue Drop score for the Municipality - Continual improvement of the Green Drop score for the Municipality
+STRENGTHS WEAKNESSES o Very high level of access to water in the No electricity supply to the Esikhaleni WTW uMhlathuze municipal area. during Eskom outages and evening Well-functioning Scientific Services section to restrictions. ensure that the quality of the city's water o The Municipality is running a recycling resources, portable water and wastewater project with the goal of increasing systems are continually monitored in an recyclable materials recovered from the suburbs.
+At present, only Meerensee endeavour to maintain quality and evaluate against set standards/specifications/guidelines. suburb is involved in the project.
+Well-structured organogram to attend to range of responsibilities and needs in respect of o Indiscriminate dumping by residents of infrastructure and service provision. garden waste and builders rubble.
+The most important aspect of the backlogs is that figures re reducing - from 42 000 in 2004 to Illegal dumping of waste within streets and 30 000 currently. stormwater servitudes by the community Level 2 Accreditation has been granted to the causes overflows through blockages that uMhlathuze Municipality in respect of Human create flooding of streets and properties.
+Settlements.
+Continual improvement of the Blue Drop score for the Municipality